 When coaching build-up play, it’s important to give players alternative routes of progression.
 Every coach will have a preferred method of building attacks, but the opponent’s approach to defending will change from game to game, and even within games.
 It is therefore essential to implement a varied approach that accounts for the different challenges that opponents might present.

-When it comes to adaptability in build-up play, Real Betis head coach Quique Setien is one of the very best.
-His teams have a clear and recognizable general approach to building from deep.
+When it comes to adaptability in build-up play, former Real Betis head coach Quique Setien is one of the very best.
+His teams have a clear and recognizable general approach to building attacks.
 However, they are also well viced in changing tack when the conditions require them to.
-While many coaches are somewhat defined by either a vertical or a horizontal approach, Setien recognizes the benefits of a system that incorporates both.
+This article will discuss adaptability in the build-up phase, using Setien as the reference point throughout.

 “Simeone’s Atlético play like he did.
 I told that to Cholo; I love what you do, the titles, what you have achieved… but I don’t like how your team plays.”

-The main approach that Setien’s side use to progress from deep areas can be considered as primarily horizontal.
+The main approach that Setien’s side use to progress can be considered as primarily horizontal.
 The 1st and 2nd lines retain possession while moving the ball from one flank to the other.
 This stretches defences and should a gap appear between the lines, Betis will look to play through.
 If the midfield line opens up, the strategy is to play penetrative passes into the forwards, before combining centrally or feeding the advanced wings for a cross.

 The video below highlights an occasion where this represented the appropriate strategy.
-With Celta Vigo lining up in a low-block, Betis can circulate possession seamlessly on the first and second lines.
-Celta are anything but compact, leaving gaps in the midfield line to play through.
-Betis’ offensive midfielders receive in the ’10 space’ before supplying the wings and moving into the box for a cross.
-Had the opponent’s defensive line been as lacking in compaction as the midfield line, they would have looked to make the final breakthrough centrally.
+With Celta Vigo lining up in a low-block, Betis can circulate possession seamlessly on the 1st and 2nd lines.
+Celta lack compactness, leaving gaps centrally to play through.
+Betis’ offensive midfielders receive in the ’10 space’ before supplying the advanced wings and moving into the box for a cross.
+Had the opponent’s defensive line been as poorly spaced as the midfield line, they would have looked to make the final breakthrough centrally.
 However, Celta’s back-line is narrow, meaning the space exists to exploit out wide.

 Depending on how the opponents respond to this progression, Betis either combine on the wing before crossing to the box, or feed the ten space via the wing-back.
 Often, neither channel will be particularly open by the time Betis get the ball there.
 However, they are adept at combining with one and two-touch sequences in tight spaces to find a way through the opponent pressure.
 Should there exist no opportunity to progress down the wing, they will look to make a quick switch to the open space on the far-side.

 As with most advocates of the ‘Positional Play’ approach, Setien’s teams constantly attempt to achieve numerical advantages.
 First with the 3 defenders and the holding midfielder, and secondly with the wing-backs, the near-sided central midfielder,and the inside forward.
-If the opponents commit more men to the press, a player further forward will usually drop deep to provide support and ensure that a free man exists in the first phase of the attack.
+If the opponents commit more men to apply pressure, a player further forward will usually drop deep to provide support and ensure that a free man always exists in the first phase of the attack.
 Their play when opponents stand off them normally involves more touches of the ball in order to draw pressure.
 However, one and two touch play forms a large part of their approach in tighter spaces or where opponent pressure exists.

 Even without the adaptations we will see in the second part of this piece, Quique Setien’s general approach to build-up is versatile enough to cause problems to sides that sit off, no matter how diligent the opponent’s defensive strategies are.
 Below is a summary of the Spaniard’s build-up principles where high pressure doesn’t exist.